ianxm/gimp-comic-book/readme.md

                  (detail-val (+ (* detail-inv 0.4) 0.6))) ; range from 1 (lowest) to 0.6 (highest)
             (plug-in-photocopy RUN-NONINTERACTIVE image sketch-layer 20.0 1.0 1.0 detail-val))
           (gimp-drawable-levels sketch-layer HISTOGRAM-VALUE 0.7 1 TRUE 1 0 1 TRUE)

+          (let ((count 0))
+            (while (< count 2)
+                   (plug-in-unsharp-mask RUN-NONINTERACTIVE image sketch-layer 2 0.5 0)
+                   (set! count (+ count 1))))

           (gimp-layer-set-mode sketch-layer LAYER-MODE-MULTIPLY))

     Here we work on the background layer.

     First we convert it to use indexed colors.
 This reduces the number of colors and results in areas of solid color which look more like an illustration than the continuous gradients of a photo.

-    Next we run a blur filter to smooth the image.
-The number of smoothing iterations is controlled by the `Smoothness` parameter.
-If the gaussian filter was run on the RGB image, it would make it blurry, but on an indexed image it smoothes out curves and eliminates some noise.
+    Next we run a `median-blur` filter to smooth the image.
+The strength and number of smoothing iterations is controlled by the `Smoothness` parameter.  `median-blur` isn't available in GIMP's procedure browser so I hacked my version to provide it.

     Then we blur the sketch layer to clean up the lines and reduce the noise from the photocopy filter.
 We do this here and not while we're working on the sketch layer because we need to do it while the image is indexed.
-I wanted to use the gaussian blur but couldn't get it to work so I used a selective gaussian blur with a high threshold, which should be equivalent but slower.

-    Actually I'd rather use median blur than gauss for all three blurring runs but GIMP currently doesn't provide a way to run median blur from script-fu.

-    For the last step here we give the colors a boost and lighten the image.
-Note that the order of those steps matters.
+    For the last step here we give the colors a little boost and lighten the image.
 This isn't necessary but illustrations are often brighter and more vivid than reality.
 The amount of brightening is controlled by the `Lightness` parameter.

         (gimp-image-set-active-layer image background-layer)
         (gimp-image-convert-indexed image CONVERT-DITHER-NONE CONVERT-PALETTE-GENERATE colors FALSE TRUE "")

         (let ((count 0))
           (while (< count smoothness)
-                 (plug-in-sel-gauss RUN-NONINTERACTIVE image background-layer (+ 2 smoothness) 80)
+                 (plug-in-median-blur RUN-NONINTERACTIVE image background-layer
+                                      (+ 1 smoothness (floor (/ (max width height) 1000)))
+                                      50)
                  (set! count (+ count 1))))

         (gimp-image-set-active-layer image sketch-layer)
-        ;; (plug-in-gauss RUN-NONINTERACTIVE image sketch-layer 2 2 0) ; doesn't work
-        (plug-in-sel-gauss RUN-NONINTERACTIVE image sketch-layer 2 255)
+        (plug-in-median-blur RUN-NONINTERACTIVE image sketch-layer 2 50)

         (gimp-image-set-active-layer image background-layer)
         (gimp-image-convert-rgb image)
         (when (> lightness 0)
-            (gimp-drawable-hue-saturation background-layer HUE-RANGE-ALL 0 0 (+ (* lightness 20) 32) 0)
+            (gimp-drawable-hue-saturation background-layer HUE-RANGE-ALL 0 0 (+ (* lightness 20) 12) 0))
-            (gimp-drawable-levels background-layer
-                                  HISTOGRAM-VALUE
-                                  (* lightness 0.1)
-                                  (- 1 (* lightness 0.2))
-                                  TRUE 1 (* lightness 0.5) 1 TRUE))

-    When we indexed the colors the overlays may have been lightened, but we want them to be black, so we'll go though and darken them here.
+    When we indexed the colors the overlays may have been lightened, but we want the overlay lines to be black, so we'll go though and darken them here.
+This is at the end here because we have to do it after the image is converted back to RGB and after the "clean up" blurring while the image was indexed.

         (gimp-drawable-levels trace-layer HISTOGRAM-VALUE 0.4 1 TRUE 1 0 1 TRUE)
         (gimp-drawable-levels sketch-layer HISTOGRAM-VALUE 0.4 1 TRUE 1 0 1 TRUE)

-<a id="orgd83f486"></a>
+<a id="org52bf6a4"></a>

 ## Previous Attemps